RADIUS PAYMENT SOLUTIONS LIMITED (“RADIUS”) PRIVACY NOTICE

 - email@example.com; or

-- Radius Payment Solutions, Eurocard Centre, Herald Park, Herald Drive, Crewe CW1 6EG
+- The Data Protection Officer, Radius Payment Solutions, Eurocard Centre, Herald Park, Herald Drive, Crewe CW1 6EG

 If you have any questions or concerns regarding our compliance with this notice and the data protection laws, or if you wish to exercise your rights, we encourage you to first contact us.
 We will investigate and attempt to resolve complaints and disputes and will make every reasonable effort to honour your wish to exercise your rights as quickly as possible and in any event, within the timescales provided by data protection laws.